Grammys CEO says she was ousted after reporting harassment

 LOS ANGELES (AP) - The ousted Grammys CEO is firing back at the Recording Academy, alleging that she was removed after complaining about sexual harassment and pay disparities.

-Deborah Dugan also says she called out conflicts of interest in the nomination process for music’s most most prestigious awards.
+Deborah Dugan also says she called out conflicts of interest in the nomination process for music’s most prestigious awards.

 Dugan was placed on administrative leave last week.